 Biodiversity and Sacred Space

 With its unfathomable variety of microscopic organisms, blossoming plants, towering trees, crawling insects, slithering amphibians, darting fish, soaring birds, and stunning mammals, Earth is a place of teeming diversity.
 From time immemorial, many people have felt a sense of awe in the presence of this spectacular variety of life.
 Biologist E.O.
 Wilson has even put a name to this feeling: biophilia.
 Wilson believes all of us have a deep-down sense of connection toward the natural world.
 2 Some people experience this connection as something ‘awesome’.
-Being in awe of a beautiful mountain, river, or even a leaf can feel like a spiritual experience, a feeling St. Augustine tried to explain as “more inward than my inmost depths” (interior ultimo meo) and “beyond my utmost heights” (superior summo meo).
+Being in awe of a beautiful mountain, river, or even a leaf is a form of spiritual experience, a feeling St. Augustine tried to explain as “more inward than my inmost depths” (interior ultimo meo) and “beyond my utmost heights” (superior summo meo).
 In these cases, it is not your appreciation for the instrumental value of nature that you are experiencing.
 Rather, it is the non-visible, intrinsic value of nature that your whole being is experiencing through the medium of nature's concrete structures and processes.

 Take a tour of the Lascaux cave and learn more about the relationship between the cave paintings of animals and spirituality.

 Sharing this spirit, Indigenous People of various tribal heritages around the world have long identified areas of lush diversity as sacred places.
 Like the Mirrar people of Australia introduced in this chapter's opening case study, the Mijikenda people of coastal Kenya conduct their religious ceremonies in the Kaya Forests.
 These forests contain over 187 plant species, 48 bird species, 45 butterfly species, and 19 small animal species.
 For thousands of years, the Mijikenda have used this forest diversity for sacred ceremonies that include

 - rituals for the sick